dchosnek/ansible-pi/README.md

 ## Configure Plex media server

 The `configure_plex.yml` playbook installs the Plex Media Server and configures UFW to allow the Plex management port so it can be managed from another host.

-This is a simple playbook so there is no additional documentation required.
+## Configure Pi-hole

+The `configure_pihole.yml` playbook retrieves the Pi-hole install script and configures UFW to allow port 53 (DNS) and port 80 (Pi-hole management page).
+The playbook does not run the install script because the installation process is interactive.
+Instead, the playbook displays a message for the user to run the script.

 # Roles